DarrenTheAnalyst/sTunes-Custom-SQL-Querying/README.md

-# Data Analyst Portfolio Project Repository
+# sTunes
-This repository holds all of the code and queries from the Portfolio Projects I create.
+This repository is for exploring the sTunes database.